kombucha-js/react-rerenderers/README.md

 );
 ```

-The bad news is, the code above does not work, unfortunately.
-The good news is,
+Unfortunately, the code above does not work.
+But the good news is, there are a
-there are a simple workaround; create a pathless route as follows:
+simple workaround; create a pathless route as follows:

 ```javascript
 const router = createBrowserRouter(